-The estimated unit sell-through of the Company's products from the independent distributors to retailers decreased 5% in the first quarter of 2023 compared to the prior year period.
-For the same period, NICS background checks (as adjusted by the National Shooting Sports Foundation ("NSSF")) decreased 1%.
-Estimated sell-through from the independent distributors to retailers and total adjusted NICS background checks for the trailing five quarters follow:
+The estimated unit sell-through of the Company's products from the independent distributors to retailers decreased 8% in the first nine months of 2023 compared to the prior year period.
+For the same period, NICS background checks (as adjusted by the National Shooting Sports Foundation ("NSSF")) decreased 7%.
+Estimated sell-through from the independent distributors to retailers and total adjusted NICS background checks for the trailing seven quarters follow:

-2023 2022 Q1 Q4 Q3 Q2 Q1 Estimated Units Sold from Distributors to Retailers (1) 391,500 397,800 343,500 354,300 411,200 Total adjusted NICS Background Checks (thousands) (2) 4,168 4,531 3,764 3,917 4,213
+2023 2022 Q3 Q2 Q1 Q4 Q3 Q2 Q1 Estimated Units Sold from Distributors to Retailers (1) 307,400 323,000 391,500 397,800 343,500 354,300 411,200 Total adjusted NICS Background Checks (thousands) (2) 3,284 3,654 4,168 4,531 3,764 3,917 4,213

 - (1) The estimates for each period were calculated by taking the beginning inventory at the distributors, plus shipments from the Company to distributors during the period, less the ending inventory at distributors.
-These estimates are only a proxy for actual market demand as they: - Rely on data provided by independent distributors that are not verified by the Company, - Do not consider potential timing issues within the distribution channel, including goodsin-transit, and - Do not consider fluctuations in inventory at retail. - (2) NICS background checks are performed when the ownership of most firearms, either new or used, is transferred by a Federal Firearms Licensee.
+These estimates are only a proxy for actual market demand as they: - Rely on data provided by independent distributors that are not verified by the Company, - Do not consider potential timing issues within the distribution channel, including goods-in-transit, and - Do not consider fluctuations in inventory at retail.

+(2) NICS background checks are performed when the ownership of most firearms, either new or used, is transferred by a Federal Firearms Licensee.
 NICS background checks are also performed for permit applications, permit renewals, and other administrative reasons.

-The adjusted NICS data presented above was derived by the NSSF by subtracting out NICS checks that are not directly related to the sale of a firearm, including checks used for concealed carry ("CCW") permit application checks as well as checks on active CCW permit databases.
+The adjusted NICS data presented above was derived by the NSSF by subtracting out NICS checks that are not directly related to the sale of a firearm, including checks used for concealed carry ("CCW") permit application checks, as well as checks on active CCW permit databases.
 The adjusted NICS checks represent less than half of the total NICS checks.